Download file here: 2020 Facet Courses Registration AFG Casino.pdf

 3. Faceting rough

 You are required to have your own faceting material.
-Some natural rough (sapphire, peridot, labradorite, topaz, etc) will be available for purchase from the coordinator before and during the courses.
+Some natural rough (sapphire, peridot, labradorite, topaz, etc) will be available for purchase from the coordinator or tutors before and during the courses.

 For Level 1: It is recommended that you have about 3 or 4 pieces of cubic zirconia or other synthetic gemstones or natural clean rough (topaz, Labradorite, quartz, etc) which are about 10 mm across as practice material.